 Trafficking is fueled by demands for cheap, exploitable labor which have increased with globalization – which permits the free flow of capital but not labor.
 Some countries view trafficking as the only form of migration available to labor because all other sources are restricted or closed.
 They advocate safe migration as the way to halt trafficking.
 Complex ‘push-pull’ factors influence those who are trafficked, including economic factors such as paying off family debts, escaping poverty, remitting earnings, or escaping gender violence in the hopes of greater safety.

-- 7,572 trafficking cases were reported to trafficking hotlines operated by the Polaris Project.
+- 8,759 human trafficking cases affecting 10,615 individual victims were reported to hotlines operated by the Polaris Project in 2017.

-- Of victims who were identified or described, 83% were female and 27% were minors (male or female).
+- Of survivors who were identified or described, 69% were adults and 31% were minors.

-- Of victims whose race/ethnicity was known, the second largest group was Asian, at 23% (after Latino, at 33%).
+- Of survivors whose race/ethnicity was known the second largest group was Asian, at 27% (after Latino, at 34%).

 - One in six of 18,500 runaways reported to the National Center for Missing and Exploited Children in 2016 were likely victims of minor sex trafficking.